Minnesota Family Investment Program (MFIP)

 What is DWP in Minnesota?

-DWP recipients are also eligible to receive child care assistance, food stamps, housing, as well as medical assistance.
+DWP recipients will get help with employment services and may be eligible to receive child care assistance, food stamps, housing, as well as medical assistance.

 What is Minnesota Supplemental Aid?